Privacy Is Not Just About You

 Introduction

 Online privacy is a much-discussed topic.
-If you reading this you are one of a growing minority taking steps to protect yourself when communicating, purchasing, browsing, and, yes, searching online.
+If you reading this you are one of a growing minority taking steps to protect yourself when communicating, purchasing, browsing, and, yes, using a search engine.

 Do you remember when you first decided to protect yourself better online?
 Some of the first privacy reads are often just instructions and steps to tune up your own setup.

-In most writings about online privacy the typical scenario is a me-against-the-them paradigm.
+In most writings about online privacy the typical scenario is a me-against-them paradigm.
 Yes, guides and resources are published and maintained in order to help a diverse group of people, but the actions which are detailed in these materials are pretty much always focused on the individual.

 you change your browser, you change your email provider, you change your search engine.